prykhodchenkomykyta/cv/README.md

 ### Experience:

-Lot of non-develompent jobs and a couple of development commercial works.
+Commercial project as a WordPress developer - month Commercial project as a FrontEnd developer - month Commercial project as a FrontEnd developer - 2 weeks I'm programming on JS from 2018 and the last half of year i'm coding on React

 * * *

 ### Additional information:

-Passed a year of English in the company Study.ua.
+One year of English in the company Study.u on the level Upper-Intermidiate
-Passed exams on Upper-Intermediate.
-Passed courses HTML, CSS, JavaScript, Front-End on ITEA.ua.
+One year of courses HTML, CSS, JavaScript, Javascript Advanced, Front-End on ITEA.ua

 * * *